Sunday, 28 August 2016 11:04

 Technical Notice – Rules Effective 1st May 2016

-The 2016 CIAM Plenary Meeting approved the early implementation of rules contained in the following Sporting Code Volumes: F3 Helicopter, F4 Scale and F5 Electric.
-These rules have been published and can be downloaded from the Technical Notices on the Documents Page.
+The 2016 CIAM Plenary Meeting approved the early implementation of rules contained in the following Sporting Code Volume: F4 Scale.
+These rules have been amended with the addition of Rule 6.9.5 (F4H Static Judging).
+The amended rules can be downloaded from the Technical Notices on the Documents Page.

 Ten years ago Toomas Mardna set a world record for aeromodelling that still stands today: a 111km out-and-return flight with a piston-motor seaplane, flying along the banks of Lake Maardu in Estonia.